 Ben Aguiñaga's practice focuses on constitutional, appellate, and complex civil matters before litigation begins and through appeal.

 Before clients enter litigation, Ben helps them assess litigation risk, regulatory compliance, and potential constitutional and legal challenges.
 For clients in trial court, Ben drafts dispositive motions and motions for injunctive relief designed to deliver complete and early victories for clients in high-stakes matters.
-And for clients whose cases are on appeal, Ben has a deep appellate practice through which he has drafted briefs in the First, Fifth, Sixth, Seventh, Eighth, Eleventh, and D.C.
-Circuits, including as counsel of record in cases before the Fifth, Sixth, and Seventh Circuits.
+And for clients whose cases are on appeal, Ben has a deep appellate practice through which he has drafted briefs in numerous federal and state appellate courts and has argued cases before the Fifth, Sixth, and Seventh Circuits.

 Before joining Jones Day, Ben served three clerkships, including to Justice Samuel A. Alito Jr. of the United States Supreme Court.
 He also served as the chief of staff of the Civil Rights Division of the United States Department of Justice (DOJ), where he helped manage Division affairs and facilitate communication with DOJ leadership, other agency officials, and external stakeholders.